usi-systems/p4paxos-demo/README.md

 None
 ```

-*Success* means that the request to put (*ciao*, *hello*) pair in the KeyValue store has been succeeded.
-Similarly, *hello* is the value returned by the request to get the value of the key *ciao*.
+*Success* means that the request to put the pair (*ciao*, *hello*) in the KeyValue store has succeeded.
+Similarly, *hello* is the value returned by the request to get the value for the key *ciao*.
 And *None* is the result of the request that gets a nonexistent key.

 Or, start Firefox web browser in h4 terminal